-dr. M.C.J.M.
-(Miriam) Sturkenboom Associate Professor
+prof. dr. M.C.J.M.
+(Miriam) Sturkenboom

-- Department of Epidemiology
+- Department of Biostatistics and Research Support

 - Julius Center Research Program Cardiovascular Epidemiology